th2-net/th2-docs/src/plugins/gridsome/plugin/create-index/README.md

 }
 ```

-Every index file stores up to 5 pages with following structure:
+Every index file stores up to 5 pages with the following structure:

 ```json
 [